Academics

 Elementary Program Overview

-The elementary program at TCS seeks to give students a solid foundation in basic knowledge and skills across subject matter, so that they have a healthy bank of information to pull from as they progress into the next levels of their education.
-Bible, English grammar, Literature and Reading, Writing, Math, Science, History, and Latin are all covered at a basic level in the elementary grades.
+The elementary program at TCS seeks to foster a natural curiosity about the world and to give students a solid foundation in basic knowledge and skills across subject matters.
+Bible, Grammar, Literature and Reading, Writing, Math, Science, History, and Latin are all covered at a basic level in the elementary grades.

 Additional classes in fine art, music, chorus, and physical education round out the elementary curriculum.